Concordium/concordium.github.io/source/shared/net/desktop-wallet/change-restake-settings.rst

 #.
 You can change the staked amount, if desired.
 Select whether you want to restake earnings or not, and then select **Continue**.

+..
+Note:: If you reduce the staked amount, a :ref:`cool-down<glossary-cool-down-period>` period applies.
+See :ref:`Update baker stake<change-baker-stake>` for more information.

-#.
-Set an expiry date and time for your proposal.
+4. Set an expiry date and time for your proposal.
 You must submit the proposal to the chain within the last 2 hours up to the expiry date.
 Consider this when you set the expiry time so that the co-signers can return their signatures in time.
 Select **Continue**.

 Generate the Transaction
 ------------------------